The best mattress in Australia in 2025: 8 top bed-in-a-box options tested and recommended by experts

 The default firmness option of medium-soft didn't suit our reviewer but, as he mentions in his review, "with a little friendly help from the Eva customer support team, we were very easily able to personalise the mattress until it was one of the best we have slept on."
 That's high praise indeed.

-Of course, as the name suggests, this kind of customisation comes a high price, but it might well be worth it because our reviewer found that the Eva Premium Adapt was also a very breathable mattress, saying that cooling was "excellent".
-During testing, our reviewer also found that the mattress has fantastic side-wall support that prevented him from sliding towards the edge when getting and out of bed.
+Of course, as the name suggests, this kind of customisation comes at a high price, but it might well be worth it because our reviewer found that the Eva Premium Adapt was also a very breathable mattress, saying that cooling was "excellent".
+During testing, our reviewer also found that the mattress had fantastic sidewall support that prevented him from sliding towards the edge when getting in and out of bed.

 The biggest issue with the Eva Premium Adapt, like the SD Mach II, is its height and weight.
-At 32cm and weighing 50kg for just the double, standard fitted sheets might not fit and getting them on will require some strength.
-Despite that, comfort and support here is great, especially since you can fine tune it by changing the foam layer inside.
+At 32cm and weighing 50kg for just the double, standard fitted sheets might not fit, meaning getting them on can require some strength.
+Despite that, comfort and support here are great, especially since you can fine-tune them by changing the foam layer inside.

 Read our in-depth Eva Premium Adapt Mattress review to learn more